 Large images are a major reason for slow-loading web pages.
 Large images may look great once loaded, but no one is going to wait around for them to load.
 All images on your website must be formatted and compressed to the right size that is needed on the web page.
 Images can be compressed for the web with tools like Adobe Photoshop.

 - Page content should load fast and the total page size should be kept under 500K.

 The Page content includes all text, videos, images and social media icons.

 If you have a WordPress website, you can install a caching plugin to improve page speed.
 Contact a web developer to implement this.

 There are many additional technical changes that can be made to your website to optimize for page speed.
-A web developer can implement the technical changes needed to improve the page speed of your website.
+A web developer or technical SEO specialist can implement the technical changes needed to improve the page speed of your website.

 How to Check Your Web Page Speed